Corporate Compliance Administrative Policy

 4. All prospective employees will have a CHRC performed by NYS guidelines.

-5. All prospective employees will be checked against the CAN data bank for sanctions.
+5. All prospective employees will be checked against the CNA data bank for sanctions.

 6. Professional certifications or licensures will be checked on line or by other means